Who is Rob Gronkowski? Meet the NFL star turned WrestleMania host - TheNewsTrace

 Gronkowski is a former American Soccer celebrity having loved a glittering eight-year NFL profession with the all-conquering New England Patriots.

-The 30-year-old made a shock determination to retire from the recreation in 2018 however is but to completely shut the door on a return to the league.
+The 30-year-old made a shock determination to retire from the recreation in 2018 however is but to totally shut the door on a return to the league.

-Gronk – who struck up a lethal partnership with Tom Brady – was all the time lauded for his bouncy character and garnered a popularity for ‘spiking’ footballs (throwing them laborious into the floor) to rejoice a landing in a transfer inevitably replicated in playgrounds throughout the US as the ‘Gronk Spike’.
+Gronk – who struck up a lethal partnership with Tom Brady – was all the time lauded for his bouncy persona and garnered a repute for ‘spiking’ footballs (throwing them onerous into the floor) to rejoice a landing in a transfer inevitably replicated in playgrounds throughout the US as the ‘Gronk Spike’.

-He received three Tremendous Bowl titles all through his profession and is very a lot in rivalry for a Corridor of Fame spot in the future
+He received three Tremendous Bowl titles all through his profession and is very a lot in competition for a Corridor of Fame spot in the future

 #GRONK is in the home!#SmackDown @RobGronkowski pic.twitter.com/9VN6qqUVx1